mitch-b/course-in-a-box/modules/client/_posts/2000-01-04-setting-up-the-splitapp.markdown

     We are cleaning up the default `<View>` tag, and assigning a single `sap.m.SplitApp` as our sole control.
 Our `odatalabclient.Component`'s routes will assign the Master and Detail views into this SplitApp control.
 You will also notice that this is the `rootView` in our `odatalabclient.Component`.

-1. (Optional) At this time, there is no need for the default `App.controller.js` file.
-Since our SplitApp will not have any logic in its own Controller, we can remove this file.

     Let's take a look at running the application now to make sure things are still good.

 1. Ensure your Tomcat server is still running by clicking on the Servers tab.
 If it says `[Started, Synchronized]`, then your server is still up and refreshed with your latest file changes.